-There was a restaurant called Harvester Yakumo which was a short walk away from the PA.
-It was raining so we left the kids at the playground with hubby while the rest of us went to check it out.
+There was a restaurant called Harvester Yakumo which was a short walk away from the parking area.

 It was a western style restaurant selling fried chicken, fries, pies, gratin etc. I packed two pieces of chicken (one fried and one roasted) back for hubby.
 My friend and his mum dined there and said the herb roasted chicken was pretty good.

 Back at PA Yakumo, there was a small cafe (also ran by Harvester Yakumo) beside the play area selling simple udon and don.
 Hubby and I ate there for convenience.
 Nothing makes me happier than having a place where the kids could play while I ate.
 I actually think the yakitori don from the cafe was nicer than the chicken I bought back from the main restaurant.

 After lunch, we drove on to Niseko.
 Our first stop was Niseko Milk Kobo.